kjhealy/covdata/README.md

 `covdata` is a data package for R. It provides COVID-19 related data from the following sources:

-- National level case and morality data from the [European Centers for Disease Control](https://www.ecdc.europa.eu/en).
+- National level case and mortality data from the [European Centers for Disease Control](https://www.ecdc.europa.eu/en).
 - State-level case and mortality data for the United States from the [COVID Tracking Project](https://covidtracking.com).
 - State-level and county-level case and mortality data for the United States from the [_New York Times_](https://github.com/nytimes/covid-19-data).
 - Data from the US Centers for Disease Control's [Coronavirus Disease 2019 (COVID-19)-Associated Hospitalization Surveillance Network](https://www.cdc.gov/coronavirus/2019-ncov/covid-data/covidview/index.html) (COVID-NET).
 See below for details about this network and the scope of its coverage.